 D. Programs of a pre-professional nature, e.g., business, accounting, pre-med, cannot be approved.

 II.
 Individualized clusters may be proposed with the support of two faculty members.
 These clusters generally consist of courses from three separate departments.
-Consult with an adviser in Lattimore 203.
+Consult with an advisor in Lattimore 203.
 The deadlines for submitting proposals are April 1 and November 1.
 Proposal forms are available in Lattimore 203.

 Hajim School of Engineering and Applied Sciences

-B.S. in Engineering and Applied Sciences - The completed form, available in the Dean’s Office in Lattimore 301, needs to be signed by the student and his/her faculty adviser and be submitted with an Approval Form for Majors and Minors and a Senior Project proposal.
+B.S. in Engineering and Applied Sciences - The completed form, available in the Dean’s Office in Lattimore 301, needs to be signed by the student and his/her faculty advisor and be submitted with an Approval Form for Majors and Minors and a Senior Project proposal.